ohhsodead/FileMasta/README.md

 Download and run the latest version of the Windows installer, "FileMasta.Installer.Windows.exe" from the [releases](https://github.com/HerbL27/FileMasta/releases/latest) page.

 ## Contributing
-Our database structure allows everyone to easily implement new servers.
+Our database allows everyone to easily implement new servers.
 More information on contributing [here](https://github.com/HerbL27/FileMasta/blob/master/Public/README.md).
 Otherwise feel free to [open an issue](https://github.com/HerbL27/FileMasta/issues) and I'll be sure to add it.

 All contributions are welcome just send a pull request :-)